 We make philanthropy and awareness a core principle that drives our business engagement with the surrounding community.
-We seek opportunities to help where the numbers show we can, because we operate under the true assumption that a healthier society benefits all.
+We seek opportunities to help where the numbers show we can because we operate under the valid assumption that a healthier society benefits all.

-Our own Josh Pluid is an executive committee member in the local Kansas City chapter of LLS.
-He has helped Whiting House participate in LLS fundraisers, and we’ve donated $2500 to become an official sponsor, the responsibilities for which we look forward to fulfilling with passion.
-Already we’re planning a poker tournament and pancake breakfast to kickoff fundraising season.
+Our own April Bowers has helped Whiting House participate in LLS fundraisers, and we’ve donated $2500 to become an official sponsor, the responsibilities for which we look forward to fulfilling with passion.
+Already completed a poker tournament and pancake breakfast to kickoff fundraising season.

-Josh and the whole Whiting House team are personally inspired to participate in helping the LLS achieve its goals not only by an innate feeling of responsibility, but by witnessing and learning the stories of those directly affected by blood cancers.
+April and the whole Whiting House team were personally inspired to participate in helping the LLS achieve its goals not only by an innate feeling of responsibility but by witnessing and learning the stories of those directly affected by blood cancers.

 Money, awareness, and action are the way forward.
 Asking for donations is the way forward.
-Our team is one of many participating in the fundraising drive leading up to the Light The Night Walk, and we adhere to the encouragement from the LLS that it is right and just to petition for donations.
+Our team is one of many who participated in the fundraising drive leading up to the Light The Night Walk, and we adhered to the encouragement from the LLS that it is right and just to petition for donations.

 Why are we writing about this?

-The Light The Night Walk is coming up, so we want to spread the word.
-We also want to enthuse your curiosity.
-If nothing else, you will take a moment to read about Blood Cancers facts and statistics, and educate anyone else you meet along the way.
+The Light The Night Walk has passed for 2017 but will return each year, so we want to spread the word.
+We also wish to enthuse your curiosity.
+If nothing else, you will take a moment to read about Blood Cancers facts and statistics and educate anyone else you meet along the way.

 How you can participate

-We invite you to join our Whiting House team on the Light The Night Walk.
+We invite you to join our Whiting House team in a future Light The Night Walk.
 All you have to do is register as an individual, or register with our Whiting House team by clicking the link below.
 If you have the financial ability, donate to LLS and become the difference in thousands of lives.